OpenEvalProject/evals/manuscripts/elife-105978/v1/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/105978/elife-105978-fig8-v1.jpg)

 **Figure 8.:** Panels (a–b) show the effect of ML336, a small-molecule replicase inhibitor, applied at the time of transfection with srIκBα-Smad7-SOCS1. (a) ML336 concentration–response curve for inhibiting mScarlet3 expression, measured 2 days post-transfection (n=5).
 IC50 = 8.5 nM (95% CI: 6.1–11.9 nM).
 Data are normalized to vehicle-treated controls and fit to a variable-slope sigmoidal curve. (b) Reversibility of ML336-mediated inhibition of mScarlet3 expression determined by measuring fluorescence recovery, one day after compound washout from cultures in panel (a). mScarlet3 inhibition is reversible at intermediate concentrations (10 nM–1 μM) but irreversible at high concentrations (>1 μM).
 Data are normalized to each biological replicate’s maximum recovery and fit to a bell-shaped concentration–response curve.Panels (c–g) show the effect of ML336 on an established srIκBα-Smad7-SOCS1 replicon.
 FLS were continously treated (indicated by shading) with vehicle or 1 μM ML336, starting 1 day post-transfection. (c) Representative composite images of microplate wells showing EGFP (green) and mScarlet3 (red).
 Scale bar = 5 mm. (d) Representative images of microplate wells showing calcein AM at end of time course.
 Scale bar = 5 mm. (e) Quantification of EGFP (n=6).
 By day 7, EGFP signal is reduced by ML336. (f) Quantification of mScarlet3 (n=6).
 By day 3, mScarlet3 signal is reduced by ML336. (g) Quantification of calcein AM (n=6).
 Vehicle, but not ML336 treatment, reduced calcein AM signal relative to mock transfection.
 Statistical significance was assessed by one-way RM ANOVA with Greenhouse-Geisser correction and Tukey’s multiple comparisons test. **p<0.01, ***p<0.001.
 All fluorescence data were normalized to pre-transfection cell number indicated by BioTracker signal.
 Connecting lines indicate responses from the same biological replicate.
 For panels (e−f): Statistical significance relative to vehicle-treated cells was determined by two-way RM ANOVA with Greenhouse-Geisser correction and Dunnett’s multiple comparisons test. #p<0.05, ##p<0.01, ###p<0.001.
-Data are presented as mean ± SEM.Figure 8—source data 1.Figure 8.
+Data are presented as mean ± SEM.

 We then investigated whether this inhibition was reversible or tied to permanent loss of replicon activity.
 In a washout experiment, cultures from the initial concentration–response assay were washed 2 days post-transfection, and mScarlet3 fluorescence was quantified the following day.
 Recovery of mScarlet3 expression occurred at intermediate ML336 concentrations (10 nM–1 μM), peaking at 100 nM (Figure 8b), a range that likely reflects conditions where genomic RNA replication persists at low levels but subgenomic RNA synthesis is curtailed.
 In contrast, recovery did not occur at concentrations above 1 μM.
 This suggests that inhibition of transgene expression is reversible at intermediate ML336 concentrations, while sustained replicase inhibition at higher concentrations leads to irreversible replicon loss and permanent termination of transgene expression.